clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 ```

 ## Masscan
-* On a side note, Masscan uses a similar approach to discover the available systems.
-* However, to finish its network scan quickly, Masscan is quite aggressive with the rate of packets it generates.
+* Quite aggressive with the rate of packets it generates to finish its network scan quickly.
-* The syntax is quite similar: -p can be followed by a port number, list, or range.
-Consider the following examples:
+* `-p` can be followed by a port number, list, or range.
 ```
 masscan 10.10.68.220/24 -p443
 masscan 10.10.68.220/24 -p80,443
 masscan 10.10.68.220/24 -p22-25
 masscan 10.10.68.220/24 ‐‐top-ports 100
 ```
-* If Masscan is not installed, it can be installed using apt install masscan.
+* Can be installed using `apt install masscan`.

 ## Using Reverse-DNS Lookup
 * Nmap’s default behaviour is to use reverse-DNS online hosts.
-* Because the hostnames can reveal a lot, this can be a helpful step.
+* This can be helpful because the hostnames can reveal a lot.
-* However, if you don’t want to send such DNS queries, you use -n to skip this step.
+  * Use `-n` to skip this.
-* By default, Nmap will look up online hosts; however, you can use the option -R to query the DNS server even for offline hosts.
+* Nmap will look up online hosts by default.
+  * Use `-R` to query the DNS server even for offline hosts.
-* If you want to use a specific DNS server, you can add the --dns-servers DNS_SERVER option.
+* Use `--dns-servers DNS_SERVER` to use a specific DNS server.

 ## Summary
-* You have learned how ARP, ICMP, TCP, and UDP can detect live hosts by completing this room.
-* Any response from a host is an indication that it is online.
-* Below is a quick summary of the command-line options for Nmap that we have covered.
+* Below is a quick summary of the command-line options for Nmap.

 | Scan Type | Example Command
 | --- | ---